HoffsMH/dotfiles/taskell.md

 - get all aliases out of zsh it can only slow down startup and couples the shell to the useful commands
 - awesome keybind for temp hiding window?
+- awesome menu icon

 ## Selected

-- clear out .config links of no longer used programs
-- install awesome-git in install/run.sh
 - pressing hyper_space does not result in lua error first time
 - scratch command will always get a good session even when there are multiple
 - pueue startup not tied to startx
-- awesome menu icon
-- increment and decrement gaps on awesome wm
 - research different possible layouts
 - research titlebar themes
 - research hiding and showing windows keybind
+- clear out .config links of no longer used programs

 ## Waiting on Something

 ## Doing

-- change gaps in awesome and review keybinds

 ## Done